isomerpages/moe-nls/_school/Board of Directors.md

 Once in 3 years, the Board Chairman BOD and Principal will initiate the process of renewal for the next term of office.
 The current 3-year term of office started on 1 June 2021.

 Inputs for new members are sought from Board members.
 All nominations are submitted to ITE and MOE for approval.
 The Chairman and Principal meet with all prospective/new Board members to provide them with the necessary background information on the school and the Board.

+#### SELF-EVALUATION

+Once in 3 years, the Board formally conducts self-evaluation of areas such as its contributions and effectiveness.
+The last self-evaluation was done in June 2020.

+Please refer to the following document for the policy on conflict of interest for Board members and key staff: **[Conflict of Interest](/files/NLS%20Conflict%20of%20Interest%20policy.pdf)**